 Some great homestays in Darjeeling

 Located 15-minute walk from the lower town market area, this home stay takes you to a quiet and tranquil residential area where you will stay in a family home.
 The owner's family stays in the same house at the top floor and will welcome you like members of the family.
 You will get a great opportunity of staying in a local home, spend few days of your life the way the real natives do here in Darjeeling and eating delicious local homemade food.
-And all this while you stay within walking distance to several great tourist attractions of Darjeeling giving your a great location advantage.
+And the homestay is within walking distance of several great tourist attractions of Darjeeling such as the HMI, Zoo and Bengal Natural History Museum, giving you a great location advantage.

 A small cozy home stay run by a local Nepali couple.
 There are only two rooms which are well furnished yet simple having attached bath with western style toilet, geyser and shower.
 Views of the mountains is great.
 If you are looking for a cozy budget homestay which is close to the town center (Chowrasta Mall) yet far enough from the crowd, then this can be a great choice.

 It's located on Gandhi road and only few minutes walk from the Mall (or Chowrasta).
 The local Tibetan family stays in the property at the top floor.
 The rooms are simple and nice.
 You will be invited to the family dining room to take your breakfast.
 This is from where you get nice view of the snow mountains on a clear day.
 View from the roof-top terrace is also great.

 The rooms have been renovated with Italian floor tiles, pine wood paneling on the walls etc. There is 24-hours hot water in the bathrooms having geysers.
 There is no restaurant in the Snowlion Homestay, neither they serve any meals other than breakfast.
 But being located centrally, there are plenty of restaurants within easy walk.